kohkimakimoto/crun/README.md

 ## Config

 Instead of specifying command line options, You can use config file with `-c` option.
+The config file must be written in [TOML](https://github.com/toml-lang/toml).

 Example: